-OnStar Advanced Diagnostics can perform a check of the vehicle's key operating systems through a monthly diagnostics report, through real time alerts or by pressing .
-OnStar can also monitor tire pressure, if equipped with a Tire Pressure Monitor System.
+Advanced Diagnostics provides a status of the vehicle's key systems with a monthly e-mail or by pressing The Proactive Alerts feature (if available) can help predict and alert of potential upcoming maintenance issues with select components on the vehicle, before they become a problem.

+OnStar can also monitor and report tire pressure, if the vehicle is equipped with a Tire Pressure Monitoring System.